Meaning and Definition of Fiduciary Duty. A fiduciary is:

-[A Fiduciary is] an individual in whom another has placed the utmost trust and confidence to manage and protect property or money.
-The relationship wherein one person has an obligation to act for another's benefit.
-(The Free Dictionary)
+A person with a Fiduciary Duty is someone in whom another person has placed the utmost trust and confidence to manage and protect property or money. stakeholdermap.com

 What is a Fiduciary Duty?